An Electrical Trainee's certificate must be renewed every two (2) years.

 Classes are good for three years from initial approval.
 Check the list and verify the course will not expire before you complete it.
 Approved basic trainee classes include:

-Electrical trainees must complete 32 hours of basic trainee classes in order to renew/activate.
-Effective July 1, 2013, electrical trainees will be required to complete 48 hours of basic trainee classes to renew/activate.
-See: The number of hours required for renewal will be changing in 2013.
+Electrical trainees must complete 48 hours of basic trainee classes in order to renew/activate.
+The number of hours required for renewal changed July 2013.
 (41 KB PDF).

 See more information regarding the changes for educational requirements for electrical trainees (130 KB PDF).